 Abel then does a 180 on “I Feel It Coming,” both sonically and lyrically, where he takes a moment to explore ideas about love and relationships.
 He sings, “You've been scared of love and what it did to you / You don't have to run, I know what you've been through," overtop a gloriously light and funky backdrop, and supported by the mechanism crooning of his French duo collaborators.

 In some ways “Party Monster” and “I Feel It Coming” stand at odds with each other, and yet they are also cohesive.
 At this point, we’ve been given the first three tracks from the album and the very last song, which begs the question: What’s in the middle?
-Perhaps Starboy will show a chronological evolution, from the moment Abels declares himself a superstar, undergoes revelations about his lifestyle, and finally realizes—as corny as it is—that love is really all he wants.
-What we do know is that Abel already has a stack of records on his new album that sound like hits, and we can't wait to hear the rest.
+Perhaps Starboy will show a chronological evolution, from the moment Abels declares himself a superstar, undergoes revelations about his lifestyle and finally realizes—as corny as it is—that love is really all he wants.
+What we do know is that Abel already has a stack of records on his new album that sounds like hits, and we can't wait to hear the rest.